COVID-19 in Sri Lanka

 - Issuance of ‘On Arrival’ visas suspended until further notice

 - All passengers will be required to have COVID-19 insurance for a minimum period of one month, at a cost of USD 12.00 with coverage up to USD 50,000 valid for one month.

 - Travelers will only be allowed in certified hotels, use of public transportation disallowed

 - Tourist sites will be reopened for travelers

-What happened and is happening in Sri Lanka during the development of the new COVID-19 coronavirus?
+What happened in Sri Lanka during the development of the new COVID-19 coronavirus?